 She collected her books, and the girl she had been talking to collected her books and stood as well.

-"Yeah," I stalled.
+"Yeah," I almost stammered.
 "Typing is supposed to be a useful skill for working with computers."

 "Oh, computers."
 She grinned a wry grin.
 "More math."